 - the 13-beam receiver for our own Parkes radio telescope, which made it practical for the first time to search the whole sky for faint and hidden galaxies

 - a multi-pixel receiver for Cornell University’s Arecibo radio telescope in Puerto Rico, which made it possible to scan the heavens seven times faster than before

 - advanced phased array feed receivers on our Australian Square Kilometre Array Pathfinder telescope, which enable it to map the sky faster and in more detail than any other radio telescope.

 Phased array feed technology also has enormous potential outside astronomy.
-For example, geophysics and medical physics could benefit from the rapid imaging made possible by phased array feeds.
+For example, new-generation satellite communications could benefit from the use of phased array feeds.